mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-12.md

 Hadronic corrections are crucial for theoretical calculations of the anomalous magnetic moment, alongside QED and electroweak corrections.
 :::
 There are two prominent hadronic contributions:

-1. **Hadronic Vacuum Polarization (HVP)**: A photon produces hadrons, which then reconvert into a photon.
+1.**Hadronic Vacuum Polarization (HVP)**: A photon produces hadrons, which then reconvert into a photon.
 This is a vacuum polarization effect.
 2. **Hadronic Light-by-Light (HLbL) Scattering**: Photons interact via intermediate hadronic states.
 The diagram involves photons entering and exiting a hadronic "blob."

 ::: callout-note